bsc-mem/zsim/README.md

 instructions/second in a modern multicore host.
 Unlike conventional simulators, zsim is organized to scale well (almost linearly) with simulated core count.

-You can find more details about zsim in our ISCA 2013 paper: http://people.csail.mit.edu/sanchez/papers/2013.zsim.isca.pdf.
+You can find more details about zsim in ISCA 2013 paper: http://people.csail.mit.edu/sanchez/papers/2013.zsim.isca.pdf.